-- Sequencing update - August sequences (n=171) are from all provinces except Northern Cape and KwaZulu-Natal.
-September sequences (n=201) are from all provinces except Northern Cape, Eastern Cape, and Limpopo.
-October sequences (n=52) are from the Western Cape, Gauteng, Mpumalanga, and KwaZulu-Natal.

-• Variant of Concern Omicron in South Africa

-- Omicron dominated in August (100%), September (100%), and October (100%) - XBB.1.5 constituted 30% of August, 26% of September and 19% of October sequences - BA.2.86 constituted 16% of sequences in August, 22% in September and 19% in October - XBB.1.16 has been detected in August (10%), September (16%), and October (10%) - XBB.1.9.\ (clade 23D) was detected in sequences from August (8%), September (4%) and October (6%) - Twenty-eight sequences of the EG.5.1.\ lineage (clade 23F) have been detected in Gauteng (n=7), Western Cape (n=20), and Free State (n=1) in July (n=7), August (n=5), September (n=14), and October (n=2)
+- Sequencing update - August sequences (n=172) are from all provinces except Northern Cape and KwaZulu-Natal.
+September sequences (n=213) are from all provinces except Northern Cape and Limpopo, while October sequences (n=136) are from all provinces except Northern Cape, Eastern Cape and Limpopo.
+November sequences (n=17) are from the Western Cape, Gauteng, Mpumalanga, North West and KwaZulu-Natal. • Variant of Concern Omicron in South Africa - Omicron dominated in August (100%), September (100%), and October (100%) - XBB.1.5 constituted 30% of August, 18% of September and 12% of October sequences - XBB.1.16 has been detected in August (10%), September (16%), and October (15%) - XBB.1.9. (clade 23D) was detected in sequences from August (8%), September (4%) and October (4%) - 36 sequences of the EG.5.1. lineage (clade 23F) have been detected in July (n=7), August (n=5), September (n=15), October (n=8) and November (n=1) - BA.2.86 has been detected at a prevalence of 17% in August, 23% in September, and 29% in October.
+It was the dominant lineage in November (35%), although this is based on small numbers of sequences (n=17)

-Spike protein mutation\ profile of Variants of Interest and Concern
+Spike protein mutation profile of Variants of Interest and Concern

-- Multiple changes within the two immunogenic regions in S1 (NTD and RBD) - Including a three amino acid insertion - Accumulation of mutations surrounding the furin cleavage site - Including combination of N679K and P681H - Effect of most spike S2 subunit changes have not been defined, but may be linked to immune escape

-\Only mutations present in Omicron, Delta, or recombinant sequences are pictured
+- Multiple changes within the two immunogenic regions in S1 (NTD and RBD) - Including a three amino acid insertion - Accumulation of mutations surrounding the furin cleavage site - Including combination of N679K and P681H - Effect of most spike S2 subunit changes have not been defined, but may be linked to immune escape Only mutations present in Omicron, Delta, or recombinant sequences are pictured

-BA.2.86 and EG.5.1 spike mutations\

-Frequency of spike SNVs for Omicron (21L/BA.2.86) n = 86
+BA.2.86 and EG.5.1 spike mutations Frequency of spike SNVs for Omicron (21L/BA.2.86) n = 86

 Percentage

+100

-\Only mutations present in ≥1% of sequences are shown.
+Only mutations present in ≥1% of sequences are shown.

 Mutation

 University of Stellenbosch & NHLS Tygerberg Virology

 Susan Engelbrecht Wolfgang Preiser Gert van Zyl Tongai Maponga Bronwyn Kleinhans Shannon Wilson Karabo Phadu Tania Stander Kamela Mahlakwane Mathilda Claassen Diagnostic laboratory staff

 This project has

 Horizon Europe

 Research and

 under grant No.

+101046041

 UKZN-Inkosi Albert Luthuli Central Hospital

 UNIVERSITY OF INYUVES YAKWAZULU-NATALI

 Dr Khanvi Msomi Dr Neli Ngcaba Dr Kerusha Govender Dr Tshepiso Mosito Dr Pravi Moodley Mr Malcolm Ellapen Dr Aabida Khan Mr Kubendran Reddy Dr Lili Gounder The COVID-19 Bench team Dr Kerri Francois Dr Cherise Naicker Dr Joedene Chetty

 University of KwaZulu-Natal & Africa Health Research Institute

-Tulio de Oliveira Richard Lessels Houriivah Tegally Eduan Wilkinson Jennifer Giandhari Sureshnee Pillav Emmanuel James San

-KRISP at UKZN:
+Tulio de Oliveira Richard Lessels Houriivah Tegally Eduan Wilkinson Jennifer Giandhari Sureshnee Pillav Emmanuel James San KRISP at UKZN: